pegnet/docs/whitepaper.md

 This section will  go into game theory and economics of the Pegged Network in greater depth in this section.

 #### Terms
-1. **PNT** -- PegNet Token: A PegNet token that takes on a market value, when it is traded on exchanges.
+1. **PEG** -- PegNet Token: A PegNet token that takes on a market value, when it is traded on exchanges.
 Serves as a relief valve to the protocol
 2. **PNI** --  PegNet Index: A PegNet token pegged to the computed value of the protocol.
-We compute the capitalization of the PegNet and divide that by the supply of PNI to get the value of 1 PNT up until PNT is listed on one or more Exchanges.
-Then the market price will dictate the price of PNT.
+We compute the capitalization of the PegNet and divide that by the supply of PNI to get the value of 1 PEG up until PEG is listed on one or more Exchanges.
+Then the market price will dictate the price of PEG.
 3. **pXXX** -- An arbitrary token within the PegNet (pUSD, pBTC, pGold, etc.)
 4. **Exchange** -- A system where various crypto assets are being traded between accounts, users, clients, customers, etc.  Exchanges set the market price of assets.
 Based on the supply and demand from users of the exchange.
 These can be centralized or (perhaps in the future) decentralized.
 5. **XXX** -- Some asset trading on an exchange where some pXXX is traded